0pankajkumar/secondDash/README.md

 * "Posting Archive Status" is TRUE/FALSE.
 It doesn't shows whether a Posting is archived or not.
 Instead it tells about the "Profile Archive Status".
 Lever uses the names in weird ways.

 Origin > Referals are hard to find.
-Atleast just by referring the column "Origin" it can't be determined
+Atleast just by referring the column "Origin" it can't be determined.
+Look for status in Referred, Is Social Referral or Is Employee Referral

 #### Removing Postings with Internal (I)